Updated: Jun 8

 With the popularity of digitals and giving away the digitals has become the standard for many, if not most photographers.
 However, it’s a disservice to the customer and also to ourselves as photographers and business people.
-Many photographers are returning to in person sales to survive.
-And their is a growing customer base who appreciate this higher level of service.
+Many photographers are returning to in-person sales to survive.
+And there is a growing customer base who appreciate this higher level of service.

 Think about the last time you had family photos done.
 Did you get a wall portrait?
 Have you done anything with your wedding digitals or negatives?
 If you’re like me it took you years to make your own wedding album.
 Money is left on the table

 when a photographer doesn’t follow through and help the client through the rest of the process.